 GE executives have said that analysts have undervalued the company's digital business.
 They argue the digital units should be valued more like Amazon.com Inc, Alphabet Inc's Google and other fast-growing tech companies.

 GE will also cut its board to 12 from 18 members.

-(Reporting by Alwyn Scott in New York and Ankit Ajmera in Bengaluru; Writing by Sayantani Ghosh; Editing by Saumyadeb Chakrabarty and Bill Rigby)
+(Reporting by Alwyn Scott in New York and Ankit Ajmera in Bengaluru; Additional reporting by Lewis Krauskopf; Writing by Sayantani Ghosh and Bill Rigby; Editing by Saumyadeb Chakrabarty and Nick Zieminski)